Jestersly/Trade_Tool_Treasury/README.md

-# Binance-Coinbase-Trade-and-Liquidation-Streams
+# Trade-Liquidation-and-Funding-Streams from Binance and Coinbase

 ## Important❗
-### These Codes only provide the following symbols:
-- 🟡BTC, 💠ETH, 👾SOL, 🔶BNB, 🐶DOGE, 💵USDC, ⚫XRP, 🔵ADA 🟣MATIC, 🎮TON, 🔗LINK, ⚙️ TRX, 🔍NEAR, 🌟XLM, 🎨RNDR, ⚪DOT, 🦄UNI, ⚛️ ATOM, 👽XMR, 🧪LDO, 🌀GMX
+- You can only choose between a given number of crypto currencies (more than enough)
-- Some terminals represent the symbols "⚛️ ATOM, ⚙️ TRX, and 🎨RNDR" a bit differently such that you may have to indent them correctly (add or delete space between the emoji and the name in "name_map")
+- Some terminals represent the emojis a bit differently such that you may have to indent them correctly (add or delete space between the emoji and the name in "name_map")
 - I personally use the timestamp "Europe/Berlin".
 I don't think that this is the case for everybody.
+- The market data for trades is provided via binance, coinbase, kraken and bitfinex websockets.
+The market data for liquidations is only provided via binance websocket
 -----------------------------------------------------------------------

 # **⭐🃏Liq's & Trades🃏⭐**

-This Code provides an Overview for every trade and liquidation that was made with Binance or Coinbase over a given threshold.
+This Code provides a Stream for every specified symbol in wich trades and liquidations are displayedif they reach a given threshold.
 These trades and liquidations will be saved in an excel file and calculated for more in depth comparison and a better market data interpretation

-- At the beginning of the Code you have to set 4 requirements
+### At the beginning of the Code you have to set 4 requirements:

+❓"Choose Symbols: "❓
+↪️ You can choose crypto currencies from a given list. if you choosed every symbol you wanted you can write "done" to go to the next step.
+If you type "all" you choose all available symbols

 ❓"Please enter the threshold value for 'usd_size' on trades: "❓
-❗ You will only see trades that are bigger than the specified value❗
+↪️ You will only see trades that are bigger than the specified value

 ❓"Please enter the threshold value for 'usd_size' on liquidations: "❓
-❗ You will only see liquidations that are bigger than the specified value❗
+↪️ You will only see liquidations that are bigger than the specified value

-❓"Please enter the interval for exportation and calculation: "❓
+❓"Please enter the interval for exportation and calculation in seconds: "❓
-❗ Here you can specify the Period in which the Code should export the data and calculate some Indicators (Total trades/liquidations, Differences, Avg. trades/liquidations, counts and sizes, time since starting the Program etc.).
-After the specified interval you will get a Overview of all trades and liquidation since starting the program❗
+↪️ Here you can specify the Period in which the Code should export the data and calculate some Indicators (Total trades/liquidations, Differences, Avg. trades/liquidations, counts and sizes, time since starting the Program etc.).
+After the specified interval you will get a Overview of all trades and liquidation since starting the program

-  **Trade Magnitudes**
+###  **Trade Magnitudes**

   :         <  5,000$
 🐟:         >= 5,000$